A brief synopsis of the Heat Network Regulations (2014)

 The deadline to notify BEIS of heat networks/communal heating schemes has now passed.
 Heat suppliers should have submitted their notification of existing heat networks by 31st December 2015.

 Below is a snapshot of when and what needs to be abided by:

 - Building level metering on multi-occupancy buildings on District Housing Network where more than one final customer is charged for the heat supplied

 - Meters must be fitted for any district heating connective to a newly constructed building or where a major renovation of building on a district heating network

 Deadline: From December 2014

-- Heat suppliers must meet the billing requirements for new builds from when the network commences operation
+- Heat suppliers must meet the billing requirements for new builds from when the network commenced operation

-- The date from which final customer meters must be fitted is subject to the viability tool, this is not yet been confirmed
+- The date from which final customer meters must be fitted is subject to the viability tool, this has not yet been confirmed